-The Engagement Associate/Manager, overseen by the Executive Director, will be responsible for assisting in the execution of a comprehensive program to increase charitable giving through the identification, cultivation, solicitation and stewardship of individuals and funding partners.
-This position is an exciting collaboration of talent working with the communications, fundraising and branding to create ways of expanding Lwala’s proven model.
+The Development Manager, overseen by the Executive Director, will be responsible for assisting in the execution of a comprehensive program to increase charitable giving through the identification, cultivation, solicitation and stewardship of individuals and funding partners.
+This position is an exciting collaboration of talent working with the grant writing, grant management, fundraising and branding to create ways of expanding Lwala’s proven model.

 - Identify of potential corporate/foundation partners for the Executive Director to develop relationships with

 - Develop lists of and conduct research on new prospective donors and prepare profiles